ChristopherKlix/haw_coding_challenge/exercises/exercise_03/README.md

 ![Lord Kelvin Meme](res/exercise_03_meme_kelvin.png)

-This is funny cause 20 degree Celsius is the same as 293.15 Kelvin.
+This is funny cause 20 degree Celsius is the same as 293.15 Kelvin and 293.15 is a preeeeettty high IQ, soooooo... yeah...

 ## The Task